ADA Website Compliance – Americans with Disabilities Act (1990)

 Hence it becomes imperative to provide accessible content to our disabled friends.

-How to Make Your Website ADA Compliant?
+How to Make Your eCommerce Website ADA Compliant?

-The only hint one can consider is the federal websites which are seen as disabled friendly.
+The only hint one can consider is the federal websites which are seen as disabled-friendly.
 So taking federal websites as the model you can start redesigning your website for disabled people.

-Here are some ways to make sure that your website provides ‘reasonable accessibility’ to people with disability.
+Here are some ways to make sure that your website provides ‘reasonable accessibility to people with disability.

-Pair Images, Videos and Audio Files with Supportive Alt Tags
+- Pair Images, Videos, and Audio Files with Supportive Alt Tags

 Many users of your website can be visually or hearing impaired.
-In order to help them access your site’s content you can apply alt tags in support of images and graphics on your website.
+In order to help them access your site’s content, you can apply alt tags in support of images and graphics on your website.

-This will make visually impaired people to understand what those images convey by using the screen reader tool.
+This will make visually impaired people understand what those images convey by using the screen reader tool.

-In short, you must ensure that your site’s content is also available in text format so that a differently abled person can access that content through screen reading tools.
+In short, you must ensure that your site’s content is also available in text format so that a differently-abled person can access that content through screen reading tools.

-Ensure Better Color Contrast Ratio
+- Ensure Better Color Contrast Ratio

 Imagine how much it can be more difficult for people who already have color issues.
 So ask your web designer to fix this issue.

-Design Keyboard Friendly Website
+- Design Keyboard Friendly Website

-Your website should be fully functional when used by keyboard.
+Your website should be fully functional when used by the keyboard.
 At the same time, important elements must be highlighted and showcased differently.

 If your site is able to produce results then it’s fine.
-But if it is not producing results, then redesign it to make your website perform navigation functions through keyboard.
+But if it is not producing results, then redesign it to make your website perform navigation functions through the keyboard.

-Create ‘Suggestion Box’ Column on Your Website
+- Create a ‘Suggestion Box’ Column on Your Website

-Pay Heed To WCAG Guidelines
+- Pay Heed To WCAG Guidelines

 It has formulated a set of principles through which a website’s accessibility is tested.
-These principles are perceivable, operable, understandable and robust.
+These principles are perceivable, operable, understandable, and robust.

-It will improve your site’s credibility and wins you lots of friends from large disabled community.
+It will improve your site’s credibility and wins you lots of friends from the large disabled community.
 For more updates on this matter, continue visiting our site or contact us at Metizsoft Solutions.